 Figure: Notification about own user role in the document

 For an overview about all users working together on a document, click “user list” in the header of the document under “options”.
-In this list all users are listed with their user role and additional rights.
+In this list all users are listed with their user role, additional rights and activity level.

 You can find a new document in the folder “my documents”.
 Subsequently you can move it – if you want to – to another folder.